janacs/janacs/README.md

 # Hello, world! 🗺️

 ## About me 🚀
 Hi!
 My name is Janderson Sousa.
-I’m a CPD Assistant and an Information Systems student passionate about cloud technologies and exploring the world of Front-End development.
+I’m a CPD Assistant and an Information Systems student passionate about cloud technologies.

-## Skills and Technologies 🖳
-- **Languages:** JavaScript, HTML5, CSS3, SCSS.
-- **Frameworks/Bibliotecas:** React.js, Vue.js and Node.js.
-- **APIs and Integrations:** RESTful API consumption, API integration in front-end projects.
-- **Version Control Tools:** Git, GitHub.
-- **Development Environments & Tools:** VS Code, Vite.
-- **Cloud and DevOps:** Hands-on experience with AWS (VPC, EC2, IAM), introductory cloud infrastructure with AWS Re/Start, basic CI/CD concepts.
-- **Additional Technical Skills:** Log consistency, Level 1 technical support, ticket management, experience with retail management systems and ERPs (Zanthus, Handcom, Alô Web, Vmix, MGV Cloud Prix).

 ## Certifications and Courses 🏆
 - Azure Fundamentals (AZ-900), Microsoft – 2024